 Board Members: Challenge your board to come together to pool a match fund out of their regular give/get.
 Ask them if anyone in their network would join in.

-Foundations: Ask your current foundation supporters if they’d consider using their discretionary fund to provide a small match to your organization (and all of the other orgs they fund too!)
+Foundations: Ask your current foundation supporters if they’d consider using their discretionary fund to provide a small match to your organization (and all of the other organizations they fund too!)

-Vendors/Sponsors: Did you cancel your gala this year because of COVID-19?
-Check in with your vendors or sponsors to see if they’d consider putting up a match (see below for a case study from a nonprofit that raised $46,000 against a $17,000 goal by doing this!)
+Vendors/Sponsors: Check in with your vendors or gala sponsors to see if they’d consider putting up a match (see below for a case study from a nonprofit that raised $46,000 against a $17,000 goal by doing this!)

 An Influencer or Local Celeb: No, we don’t mean Oprah.
-We mean a local celebrity or micro-influencer who you normally work with who’s passionate about your cause.
+We mean a local celebrity or micro-influencer who’s passionate about your cause.

 There are all kinds of different ways to organize your match.
 The bottom line is that you should organize your match to in a way that can help you achieve the goal of your #GivingTuesday campaign.
 For example, with different rules in place, a match campaign can increase the total amount given, the number of givers, and/or the average donation size.
 Consider these different categories of goals and their implications.
 Note that the types of goals are not mutually exclusive – a campaign can hit on multiple types of goals.
 (From The Bill and Melinda Gates Foundation Matching Grant Playbook)

 |Increase the Total Amount Given||A campaign could establish a fundraising goal with a match amount to be made available if individual donors collectively raise a specified amount|

 |Increase the Total Number of Givers||A campaign could be structured with few restrictions, such as being open over an extended period or making a larger match amount available, both of which enable more individual donors to give|